Frequently Asked Arizona Lemon Law Questions Explained

 Arizona Lemon Law applies to cars, motorcycles, SUVs, trucks, and any other self-propelled vehicle with a gross weight of 10,000 lbs or less, designated primarily for the transportation of persons or property over the public highways.
 In the case of a motor home, Lemon Law applies to the vehicle and chassis but not to those portions of the vehicle designed, used, or maintained primarily as a mobile dwelling, office or commercial space.
 It does not apply to a vehicle sold for the purpose of resale for profit.

 Arizona Lemon Law applies in a limited way to used vehicles.
 If you purchased a used vehicle during the vehicle’s original express warranty period, you are protected by Arizona Lemon Law for the Lemon Law period.
 If you purchased a used vehicle outside the express warranty period, Arizona Used Car Lemon Law offers some protection for the first 15 days or 500 miles of ownership.
+An experienced Arizona Lemon Law attorney can provide you with answers on whether the issue you have qualifies you to seek a refund, replacement, or other compensation from motor vehicle manufacturers.

 No, boats do NOT qualify as vehicles under Arizona Lemon Law but there are other laws that can help boat owners if they buy or lease a boat that is defective.
+The best approach is to consult a Lemon Law Arizona attorney and follow their advice on whether you should continue to pursue compensation in court.

 Not every vehicle defect or problem qualifies you for a Lemon Law claim (although there may be other laws available to make a claim and get compensation).